jhogan/core/README.md

 Here, an order object is created and 10 child (constituent) items are added to the order.
 When `save()` is called, the order and its items are saved atomically resulting in 11 records being saved in two different database tables.
-The cascading can go on indefinately.
+The cascading can go on indefinitely.

 Database subclassing is also supported.
 That is to say, if an ORM class has a subclass, the ORM class and its subclass each have corresponding